SoulFire LogoSoulFire

 Use Fabric Mixins and access wideners to inject into Minecraft or SoulFire internals when the public event surface is not enough.

+Use this page only when events, settings, metadata, and normal plugin APIs are no longer enough.
 SoulFire plugins are Fabric mods, so you get the normal Fabric toolbox:

 • Mixins for behavior changes and hook injection